Home » Drawing Tutorials » Basic Tutorials » How to Draw a Car from the Front

 Step 6 – Add shadows on the bumper, hood, and glass

 Do you want to make your car drawing become realistic?
 Then add some shadows, as shown in our image below this text.
 Experiment with the number and location of the shadows to better understand how the shadows should look.
+The windshield should have diagonal highlights to represent glass.
+Adjust the intensity of shadows to match your imagined light source.

 Add shadows on the bumper, hood, and glass